All Episodes

 Why would I experiment of holding a view if I am not sure it's true?
 This experiment can cause you to learn something beyond your current knowing—through direct experi...

-Common Misperceptions about Tibetan Buddhism
+Common Misconceptions about Tibetan Buddhism

 You know those rumors you heard about Tibetan Buddhism?
 Listen and see if they are true.
 Any time we adopt a custom, philosophy or tradition from another culture, we'r...